 For the more common accounting software applications, the client should expect the outsourced accounting provider to have personnel who are trained and certified on the applicable software, for example having QuickBooks ProAdvisor or a Certified Abila MIP Fund Accounting™ Consultant on staff.
 As the outsourcing organization has been involved in numerous software implementations, the time and cost are minimized in relation to a client working directly with the software vendor.

 5. Will my nonprofit’s data be secure and easily accessible?

 Accounting applications hosted in the cloud are inherently more secure than if run within on-premises’ servers.
 Applications are usually subject to extraordinary measures to protect access and physical security (e.g., mirror processing at a separate server-site).
 Further, the provider should offer cloud storage of accounting source documents with tools for easy access.

 6. Can our nonprofit organization expect the outsourced accounting provider to stay current with technology upgrades and take advantage of them to our benefit?

-To remain competitive, the outsourcing firm must stay current with technology developments.
+To remain competitive, the outsourcing firm must stay current with technological developments.
 Additionally, these developments should offer significant benefits in efficiency and effectiveness to client organizations.
-One can expect technologies, now on the leading edge such as artificial intelligence, machine learning, internet of things, software connectivity and blockchain, are already being implemented to varying degrees and will become commercially viable in the foreseeable future for most organizations.
+One can expect technologies now on the leading edge such as artificial intelligence, machine learning, internet of things, software connectivity and blockchain are already being implemented to varying degrees and will become commercially viable in the foreseeable future for most organizations.
 As a result, providers of outsourced accounting services are in the best position to implement the innovations and pass along the benefits to their clients.
 Those who don’t will fail.